intel/QAT_Engine/README.md

    3. Is the Intel&reg; QAT Driver up and running?
 Check by running `adf_ctl`, device details along with the state should be `state: up`.
       Also check the Intel&reg; QAT Driver software has been started.
-   4. Were the paths set correctly so that the `qat.so` engine file was copied to the correct location?
+   4. Were the paths set correctly so that the `qatengine.so` engine file was copied to the correct location?
 Check they really are there.
    5. Has the environment variable `OPENSSL_ENGINES` been correctly defined and exported to the shell?
       Also check it is really pointing to the correct location.
-   6. If building for OpenSSL 1.1.0 was the configure option `--enable-qat_for_openssl_110` specified?
+   6. If building for OpenSSL 1.1.0 was the configure option `--with-openssl_dir` specified?
 (Linux Specific)
+   7. If building from OpenSSL prebuilt RPM Package, has the OpenSSL developement packages (openssl-devel for Redhat* based distribution and libssl-devel for Debian* based distibution) been installed ?

 If running on a Debian\* based OS (Ubuntu\* for example) it is possible that the Intel&reg; QAT Driver userspace shared library needed by the Intel&reg; QAT